PI | Institute/Department | |

 For this NOAA program, on-site science technicians maintain a suite of year-round measurements on behalf of NOAA researchers.
 These measurements began in the mid 1990s and are ongoing (part of GEOSummit since 2003).
 NOAA representatives visit Summit Station annually to install / maintain instruments, train science technicians, and conduct measurements.
 Starting in 2005, NOAA began staffing science technician rotations as Summit Station during the winter phases.
 Beginning in 2008 NOAA increased staffing to be year-round.
 Monitoring projects on site include: carbon cycle gas sampling flasks, black carbon measurement, halocarbons and trace species flask sampling, meteorology suite, stratospheric ozonesondes, aerosol measurements, surface ozone measurements, and an in-situ gas chromatograph for greenhouse gas measurements.
 NOAA will continue to collaborate with Georgia Tech on activities related to the aerosol instrument suite that was previously installed and maintained by the Bergin project (NSF grant #1023227).

-During 2014, one NOAA researcher will travel to Summit in June for maintenance and upgrade activities.
-NOAA will continue to hire and deploy science technicians for all the three staffing phases.
+• 2014- one NOAA researcher traveled to Summit in June for maintenance and upgrade activities.

-During 2015, three researchers will travel to Summit in June, July, and August for maintenance and upgrade activities.
+• 2015- three researchers traveled to Summit in June, July, and August for maintenance and upgrade activities.
 These include upgrading the meteorological sensor suite, assisting with the science impacts from the TAWO facility raise project, and performing a quality control visit to evaluate the setup of the aerosol measuring suite of instrumentation.

-In 2016, NOAA researchers will travel to Summit to relocate the meteorological suite of instruments from the TAWO tower to the 50m tower, install broadband solar radiometers to inter-compare with existing solar measurements from Summit station, reinstall instrument inlets on the TAWO inlet mast, and potentially reconfigure the TAWO interior layout of instruments to optimize the available footprint.
-Additionally, NOAA is planning to modify the CATS GC to eliminate methane containing P5 carrier gas to directly address concerns about elevated methane levels within the facility.
+• 2016- NOAA researchers traveled to Summit to relocate the meteorological suite of instruments from the TAWO tower to the 50m tower, install broadband solar radiometers to inter-compare with existing solar measurements from Summit station, reinstall instrument inlets on the TAWO inlet mast, and potentially reconfigure the TAWO interior layout of instruments to optimize the available footprint.
+Additionally, NOAA planned to modify the CATS GC to eliminate methane containing P5 carrier gas to directly address concerns about elevated methane levels within the facility.

-In 2017 a field team of two will demobilize a portion of the NOAA project activities including the ozonesonde system and materials, the CATS GC, and the solar radiation suite (contingent on the timing of calibrated radiometers being returned by the Steffen/NASAAWS project).
-The field team will also recover components of the meteorological suite from the failed 50m tower and re-install met instruments on the TAWO tower which was relocated 80m south TAWO during June 2017.
+• 2017- a field team of two demobilized a portion of the NOAA project activities including the ozonesonde system and materials, the CATS GC, and the solar radiation suite (contingent on the timing of calibrated radiometers being returned by the Steffen/NASAAWS project).
+The field team also recovered components from the failed 50m tower and re-installed met instruments on the TAWO tower.
 The science technician position provided via inter-agency transfer will be ended on or about 28 August 2017.

-In 2018 no personnel will travel to Summit under the grant but the instruments continue to run.
+• 2018- no personnel travel but the instruments continue to run.

-One NOAA representative will travel to Summit in 2019.
-Efforts during the visit will include diagnostic work on the sonic anemometer, general maintenance of the instrumentation suite, and inspection of modifications to the meteorology tower and TAWO instrument space.
-They will also transfer the meteorology system to the new network access point at the Meteorology Tower.
+• 2019-one NOAA representative traveled for diagnostic work on the sonic anemometer, general maintenance of the instrumentation suite, and inspection of modifications to the meteorology tower and TAWO instrument space.
+They also transfered the meteorology system to the new network access point at the Meteorology Tower.

-In 2020 and 2021, no science team travel will occur.
-Ongoing NOAA science measurements will continue at Summit Station.
-Science technicians will perform routine monitoring, maintenance, calibration, and sampling, as well as provide on-call support when issues arise.
-In addition, the science technicians will perform the annual lift of NOAA meteorology equipment on the Met Tower to compensate for snow accumulation.
-Also in 2021, the team will send an additional water-based condensation particle counter to Summit Station to be installed at TAWO by Battelle ARO science technicians and will operate for one year.
+• 2020 and 2021- no science team travel.
+Ongoing NOAA science measurements continued at Summit Station.
+Science technicians performed routine monitoring, maintenance, calibration, and sampling, as well as provide on-call support when issues arise.
+In addition, the science technicians performed the annual lift of NOAA meteorology equipment on the Met Tower to compensate for snow accumulation.
+Also in 2021, the team sent an additional water-based condensation particle counter to operate for one year on station.

-In 2022, one science team member will visit Summit Station for installation of a new inlet for aerosol measurements, routine maintenance of the HATS and CCGG flask samplers, and routine maintenance of the meteorology instrumentation.
+• 2022 one science team member installed a new inlet for aerosol measurements, conducted routine maintenance of the HATS and CCGG flask samplers and routine maintenance of the meteorology instrumentation.

 1997